Register

 5

-If you're a TPO member, their Code of Practice requires honest marketing.
-Virtual staging complaints can result in TPO investigations and sanctions.
-Review TPO guidance on digital imagery and ensure your practice aligns with their expectations.
+If you're a member of The Property Ombudsman (TPO) or Property Redress Scheme (PRS), you must comply with their requirements for honest marketing.
+Virtual staging complaints can result in investigations and sanctions.
+Review your scheme's guidance on digital imagery and ensure your practice aligns with their expectations.

 Tip: TPO publishes case summaries—review any relating to photography complaints to understand what triggers investigations.